 To those working in our library: The library management team is committed to doing that work with you all.
 It is imperative to acknowledge the experiences of our Black colleagues and we will not ask those colleagues to bear the burden of our anti-racist work.
 We support our colleagues of color, as well as our colleagues from all marginalized communities, as we acknowledge the harmful biases in our processes.
 Our work together will not be easy.
 It will require discomfort, personal reflection, and meaningful action to address the problems in our systems.

-To our Fresno State community: The Henry Madden Library joins those throughout the University and the nation in honoring lost lives, standing with Black students, faculty and staff, and uniting against racism.
+To our Fresno State community: The Fresno State Library joins those throughout the University and the nation in honoring lost lives, standing with Black students, faculty and staff, and uniting against racism.
 We will work to dismantle prejudice against all oppressed people.
 We join you in working toward justice and healing.

 We care about you.
 We stand with you.
 We are here for all of you.

-The Henry Madden Library Management Team, June 7, 2020
+The Fresno State Library Management Team, June 7, 2020

 Del Hornbuckle, MLIS, Dean of Library Services